PLGA: Biodegradability

-The biodegradation of PLGA makes it useful for plenty of medical practices.
-PLGA undergoes bulk degradation, which is when a catalyst such as water inserts itself throughout the matrix of the polymer.
-A 75:25 lactide to glycolide PLGA ratio can be made as microspheres that degrade via bulk erosion.
-This allows degradation throughout the whole polymer to occur equally.
+The biodegradation of PLGA makes it useful for plenty of medical applications with PLGA.
+For example, a 75:25 lactide to glycolide PLGA ratio can be made as microspheres that degrade via bulk erosion, with polymer composition playing a role in the degradation behavior.
+This would allow degradation throughout the whole polymer to occur equally.

-Another injectable form of PLGA was developed to have eroding systems.
+PLGA is also widely used in injectable forms developed to have eroding systems.
 This form can be used in Lupron Depot.
-To achieve this, PLGA is mixed with an organic water-miscible solvent approved by the Food and Drug Administration (FDA).
-Once the PLGA is mixed into the solvent with the drug of choice to create a homogeneous solution or suspension.
-When this mixture is injected, the PLGA solidifies due to water insolubility and is replaced by the water.
-Slowly, the drug is delivered from the solution.
-A problem that may occur is during the initial injection, the drug may be released in a quick burst instead of gradually.
+To achieve this, PLGA is dissolved with an organic water-miscible solvent approved by the FDA to create a homogeneous solution or suspension.
+When injected, the solvent diffuses into the surrounding aqueous environment, causing PLGA to precipitate and form a solid depot.
+The encapsulated drug is released as the polymer gradually degrades.
+However, a problem that may occur during the initial injection is that the drug may be released in a quick burst instead of gradually.

-Examples
+Clinical and Research Applications

 Specific examples of PLGA's use include: